aestandish/aestandish/README.md

 🔭 I’m currently working on data analytics with Power BI

-🌱 I’m currently learning game development with Unity, Docker, Python
+🌱 I’m currently learning game development with Unity, Docker, Cybersecurity with TryHackMe

 💬 Ask me about gaming, art, and data science